 Do you like to check out the clearance rack when you go shopping?
 Are you always hunting for a good bargain?
-If that’s you, value investing might be a good strategy to adopt in your portfolio.
+If that’s you, value investing might be a good strategy for your portfolio.

-What is value investing exactly?
-Think of it as getting in early on something that’s heavily discounted.
-It’s an investment strategy where you can generate returns by investing in undervalued assets, like stocks and real estate.
 Value investors look for something in the stock market that has more value than it’s currently worth and invest in it.
-When more people catch on and demand rises, the stock price rises and your assets suddenly become more valuable.
+When more people catch on and demand rises, the stock price rises, and your assets become more valuable.

 What Is Value Investing?